britram/taps-transports/draft-ietf-taps-transports.md

 overloaded path, and may cause the loss of messages from other protocols (e.g., TCP) when sharing the same network path.

-On transmission, UDP encapsulates each datagram into an IP packet, which may in turn be fragmented by IP.
-Fragments are reassembled before delivery to the UDP receiver.
+On transmission, UDP encapsulates each datagram into a single IP packet or several IP packet fragments.
+This allows a datagram to be larger than the effective path MTU.
+Fragments are reassembled before delivery to the UDP receiver, making this transparent to the user of the transport service.

-Applications that need to provide fragmentation or that have other requirements such as receiver flow control, congestion control, PathMTU discovery/PLPMTUD, support for ECN, etc need these to be provided by protocols operating over UDP
+Applications that need to provide fragmentation or that have other requirements such as receiver flow control, congestion control, PathMTU discovery/PLPMTUD, support for ECN, etc. This need these to be provided by protocols operating over UDP
 {{I-D.ietf-tsvwg-rfc5405bis}}.

 ### Interface Description